Buying-guide11 min read

 Specs: 12.5 kg payload | 1300 mm reach | ±0.05 mm repeatability | 6 DOF | $45,000-$60,000

-At the top of the SMB budget is the UR10e.
-It's the largest cobot that still qualifies as affordable for small manufacturers.
-With 12.5 kg payload and 1300 mm reach, it can handle welding, heavy assembly, and large part palletizing.
+The UR10e is the largest cobot arm still affordable for small manufacturers.
+With 12.5 kg payload and 1300 mm reach, it handles welding, heavy assembly, and large part palletizing.
+It inherits all the UR ecosystem advantages.

-Best for: Heavy assembly, welding, large part handling, operations needing enterprise-grade support.
+Best for: Heavy assembly, welding, large part handling, enterprise-grade support needs.
 Not ideal for: Budget-conscious shops where $45K+ is a stretch.

 Budget Cobot Arms Comparison